SEVEN TYPES OF BEAUTY IN PAINTING I LOVE MOST

 Graceful Aging (Patina)

 “Colour cannot at once be good and gay.
-All good colour is in some degree pensive, the loveliest is melancholy.”
+All good color is in some degree pensive, the loveliest is melancholy.”
 (Ruskin)

 “…rich, not gaudy:…).
 (Shakespeare)